 Anti-Fragile Leadership Through Organisational Chaos Engineering

-Anti-fragile organisations do not merely survive shocks; they metabolise them into sharper judgement and faster adaptation.
+Anti-fragile organisations—systems that become stronger under stress—do not merely survive shocks; they metabolise them into sharper judgement and faster adaptation.
 Chaos engineering, born in distributed computing, now offers leadership a disciplined way to inject volatility across sociotechnical systems and build muscles that thrive under disorder.
 Applied well, it turns AI-augmented enterprises into learning organisms rather than brittle automation wrappers.
+It is the counterweight to the empowerment described in the age of diffused agency; when individuals wield autonomous leverage, leaders need rehearsed stressors that keep collective governance intact.

 From Resilience to Anti-Fragility in Wardley Terms

-Resilience seeks to snap back to an earlier state.
-Anti-fragility learns forward.
-On a Wardley Map this means shifting attention from preserving existing high-utility components to accelerating movement of evolving components into more industrialised forms while elevating human judgement and ethics to the focus of investment.
+Resilience is about bouncing back to a previous state.
+Anti-fragility is about learning and getting stronger.
+On a Wardley Map, this means shifting focus from preserving existing high-utility components to accelerating the evolution of components into more industrialised forms.
+It also means elevating human judgement and ethics as the focus of investment.